Paprika vs Smoked Paprika: Key Differences, Uses, and Substitution Tips

 Advantages: Adds depth and complexity to dishes without needing extra seasoning.

-Use Cases: Grilled meats, sauces, dips, and charcuterie boards.
+Use Cases: Grilled meats, sauces, dips, charcuterie boards, and authentic Spanish recipes.

 Target Audience: Serious home cooks and professional chefs.